eriksjolund/mariadb-podman-socket-activation/README.md

 Bye
 $
 ```

-A new data directory was created for the MariaDB instance
+The MariaDB instance used the bind-mounted directory _~/mariadb-data.demo/_
-under _~/mariadb-data.foobar/_
+to store its data:

 ```
 $ ls -l ~/mariadb-data.foobar/